Josh Dylan

-Joshua 'Josh' Dylan (born 19 January 1994) is a British actor.
+Joshua Dylan (born 19 January 1994) is a British actor.
 He is best known for his role as Captain Adam Hunter in Allied (2016), as well as Young Bill in Mamma Mia!
 Here We Go Again (2018).

 Career

 Josh Dylan trained at the Guildhall School of Music and Drama in London.
-In 2017, Dylan starred in the Orange Tree Theatre's production of Sheppey, directed by Paul Miller and won the 2017 Off West End Award for Best Supporting Actor.
+In 2017, Dylan starred in the Orange Tree Theatre's production of Sheppey, directed by Paul Miller and received the 2017 Offie for Best Supporting Actor.

 In 2025, he was announced to star in the series Agatha Christie's Tommy and Tuppence opposite Antonia Thomas and Imelda Staunton.